Margherita Guarducci: Gortyn Code

-In the fourth volume, which focuses on the city of Gortyna, Guarducci addresses the so-called Great Law (or Grand Inscription) of Gortyna (Inscr.
+In the fourth volume, which focuses on the city of Gortyna, Guarducci addressed the so-called Great Law (or Grand Inscription) of Gortyna (Inscr.
 Cret., Vol. IV, n.72), discovered by Federico Halbherr in 1884.

 The inscription, part of a building used as the Odeon, is engraved on a concave wall about 8 m long and 175 cm high.
 It is grouped into twelve columns of boustrophedon writing.
 This is a type of writing that gradually alternates from left to right, writing a line backward, then reversing from right to left, for the entire text.
 It is likely that, on the left side of the wall, there were eight other columns which are now lost.
-This is not a real "code of laws," but rather, with the Latin, a saturated legum, i.e., a sparse collection of laws, updates of previous ancient laws and new laws focused on a specific topic.
+This is not a real "code of laws," but rather, with the Latin, a satura legum, i.e., a sparse collection of laws, updates of previous ancient laws, and new laws focused on a specific topic.
 In the case of the Gortyn Code, the laws shown are mostly family law, as well as regarding economics and commerce.

 Epigrafia Greca

-Guarducci's long experience of teaching resulted in a work which is a now cornerstone in the teaching of Greek epigraphy: Epigrafia Greca, published between 1967 and 1978.
-By the author's design, it not only caters to an audience of scientists of antiquity but also to a general audience of students, amateurs and novices.
-According to Guarducci, epigraphy "is one of the most agile, fresh and fun disciplines of classical studies."
+Guarducci's long experience of teaching resulted in a work that is now a cornerstone in the teaching of Greek epigraphy: Epigrafia Greca, published between 1967 and 1978.
 The work is in four volumes, differing in content as follows: